What was the Prada Transformer?

 Exhibition: The Students

-The last exhibition and which completed a four-part rotation of the Prada Transformer building, was ‘The Students’ Take Over.’
-Span over an entire day, this exhibition was dedicated to new art focusing on work done by students from the various universities around South Korea.
+The last exhibition, which completed a four-part rotation of the Prada Transformer building, was ‘The Students’ Take Over.’
+Spanning over an entire day, this exhibition was dedicated to new art focusing on work done by students from various universities around South Korea.